-New laws introduced by the government, make very important changes to the way Registered Providers (Housing Associations) look after their housing and build new housing.
+New laws introduced by the government, made changes to the way registered providers (housing associations) look after their housing and build new housing.

-The Erewash Tenancy Strategy is guidance about how the Council expect Registered Providers in their area to manage their homes and operate the tenancies of the people renting from them, in the years ahead.
-It was approved by the Council Executive in November 2012.
+The Erewash Tenancy Strategy is guidance about how the Council expects registered providers in its area to manage their homes and operate the tenancies of the people renting from them.

 There is a shorter Summary Document and a Non-Technical Summary for other organisations, residents and Members which can be downloaded below:

 The tenancy policies for the individual registered providers can be obtained from them directly.